 Grounded in its commitment to the creation and performance of new music in a variety of contemporary idioms, the Master of Music in Composition degree is designed to enhance the skills of the composer of serious art music, and to prepare students for professional work in composition, or for continued graduate study.
 The student’s creative skills are guided and developed through intense study in, and the practical application of, 20th and 21st century art music.
 The curriculum does not include significant study of, or work in popular idioms or jazz.

-The creation and performance of contemporary art music is at the core of the Master of Music in Composition.
-Through the use of state-of-the-art technology, composers advance their skills in the presentation of their music in professional and competitive venues.
+Creation and performance is at the core of the Master of Music in Composition.
+Through creation, performance, study, research, and direct interaction with the guest Pulitzer Prize-winning composers and guest artists of Shenandoah New Music, graduate student composers advance their skills in the presentation of their music in professional and competitive venues.

 Performance Opportunities and Ensembles